ArielBlinder/Real-Time-Whiteboard-Transcription-System/README.md

 - See `Backend/tests/README.md` for comprehensive testing documentation.
 - For FFMPEG help: [FFMPEG Documentation](https://ffmpeg.org/documentation.html)
 - For Nvidia NIM and OpenRouter API docs, see their respective official sites.

+---

+## License

+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.

+---